Pan6ora/ab-plugin-Template/README.md

 The project path should be something like `/Users/<User>/Library/Application Support/Brightway2`.

 Delete the `\default.xxx\plugins\Template` folder and replace it by a link to your development folder.

-## Creating the plugin file

-To create the plugin itself simply create a 7z archive of the code and rename it to `your_plugin.plugin`.